+Chart 2a.
+Percentage of individuals within the Board of Directors by gender

+Percentage of individuals within the Board of Directors by gender in FY2020

 Chart 2b.
-Percentage of individuals within the governance body by gender

-Percentage of Individuals within the governance body by gender

-Chart 2c.
-Percentage of individuals within the governance body by age group
+Percentage of individuals within the Board of Directors by age group

-Percentage of Individuals within the governance body by age group
+Percentage of individuals within the Board of Directors by age group in FY2020